W&L Law School Flags

 The JD Program

 Washington and Lee University School of Law, founded in 1849, is in Lexington, Virginia, a three-hour interstate highway drive from Washington, DC.
 The School of Law is fully accredited by the ABA and is a member of the AALS.
 Washington and Lee is known for providing its students with an academically rigorous and professionally challenging legal education in an environment characterized by a commitment to students, small classes, a very low student-to-faculty ratio, and a collegial community.
-The law school is among the nation’s smallest law schools, with approximately 380 total students.
-Members of the 2022–2023 incoming class hailed from 28 states, plus the District of Columbia, and eight foreign countries.
+The law school is among the nation’s smallest law schools, with approximately 355 total students.
+Members of the 2024–2025 incoming class hailed from 28 states, plus the District of Columbia, and four foreign countries.

 W&L Law offers an innovative curriculum in which students are engaged in distinct yet complementary ways over the course of their three years in law school.
 At W&L Law, each year of law school builds upon the lessons of the year before but also presents new and different challenges.
 In the second and third year, students select from an array of real and simulated client-based practice experiences as well as traditional elective offering, with emphasis on preparing students for their chosen path after graduation.